 Often times, in a film directed by David Lynch, we will see his camera linger on a hand pressing a buzzer a bit too long or feel our frustrations mount as we watch an envelope sit on the ground at someone’s feet longer than we feel it should take that person to pick it up.
 Lynch isn’t interested in handing the audience what they want or fast forwarding to the climax without first going through the mundane.
 One can definitely understand that, for Lynch, the journey is all that’s important, there is no concept of “getting to the point”, we will arrive at the point exactly when he wants us to.
 That sometimes slow, yet deliberate style pushed some new fans away in my experience of watching Twin Peaks: The Return, but those it didn’t push away were rewarded tenfold by the time the auteur took us to where we were going.

 An aspect of Lost Highway I hadn’t before been tuned into was the use of close-ups, especially of the eyes and mouth.
-I had noticed Lynch use that technique in Mulholland Drive, but not before in Lost Highway.
+I had noticed Lynch use this technique in Mulholland Drive, but hadn’t noticed the prevalence of close-ups in previous viewings of Lost Highway.
 Perhaps, this was another way for Lynch to help us break through the facade of the individual.
 The break between what is real and what is an illusion and the powerful feeling of desire seem to be addressed by David Lynch using these close-ups in Lost Highway.
 Even when we are looking at someone, no matter how close to them we are, we can never be sure exactly who we are looking at.
 This idea of being able to live as another self in a fantasy is one that Lynch likes to explore.
 For Fred, the fantasy of living as Pete could endure until he started to break and revert to his former self.

 Knowing Lynch’s commitment to Transcendental Meditation, I can’t help but wonder how much the idea of minimizing a thought to experience each state of the thought, as preached by the method’s adherents, influences Lynch’s fascination with becoming another person.
 Renee was empowered, to a degree, when she became Alice Wakefield, in a sense that she was more a part of the human relationships she maintained rather than simply being a non-active participant in her marriage to Fred.
 She had desires she could more acutely realize when her fantasy life evolved than when she was listlessly stuck in her marriage to Fred.
 Sexual frustration in Lost Highway is interestingly evaluated in the character of Renee/Alice.
 Lost Highway was a film so ahead of its time as a neo-noir fantasy crime-ridden love story that it had a bit of trouble finding its audience upon its release in 1997.
 Fortunately, the worlds David Lynch creates are so multi-layered, they lend themselves well to multiple viewings and deep analysis.
 Even though we had to wait 20 years, Lost Highway has grown in critical support and carved a strong place for itself within the filmography of David Lynch.